Must-Know Local SEO Statistics For Your Business Growth

 SEO stats help you stay competitive, because you’ll know what others are doing—and what you can do better.

-As multi-location business, you can use these to inform your marketing strategy and maximize impact both online, and off.
+As a multi-location business, you can use these to inform your marketing strategy and maximize impact both online, and off.

 The State of Search and Digital Marketing